fathole/Steins-Gate/README.md

-# Waifu
+# Steins;Gate
-A App About my favourite anime, Steins;Gate.
+A App About my favourite anime